HomeOnMars/projektoOmnijo/teknikoj/Unuoj.md

   \approx 0.365_D \  \textrm{kg}
 $$

-A munio of said unit mass is a Omnija ton:
+A muni of said unit mass is a Omnija ton:

 $$
   \textrm{MP}